GDPR Regulation under GPP

 In summary, GDPR applies only to U.S-based businesses if they collect information from EEA/UK residents in any way.

-Why doesn’t InMobi CMP support GDPR for U.S. users
+Why doesn’t InMobi CMP support GDPR for U.S. users?

 InMobi CMP doesn’t support GDPR in the U.S. because mentioning GDPR in conjunction with U.S. regulations might create confusion to users in the U.S. region because these legal frameworks have distinct scopes, requirements, and approaches to data protection.